A Quick Guide to Docker Network Types

 II.
 Host Network

-Another type of network is the host network.
-This takes out any network isolation between the docker host and the docker containers.
+Another type of Docker network is the host network.
+This removes any network isolation between the docker host and the docker containers.

-For example, if you were to run a web server on port 5000 in a web-app container attached to the host network, it is automatically accessible on the same port externally without requiring you to publish the port using the -p option.
+For example, if you were to run a web server on port 5000 in a web app container attached to the host network, it would automatically be externally accessible on the same port without requiring you to publish the port using the -p option.
 Below is an example of a command that binds nginx container to a host network:

 docker run --rm -d --network host --name my_nginx nginx

-As a web container using the host’s network, it would mean that, unlike before, you will now NOT be able to run multiple web containers on the same host and port, as these are now common to all containers in the host network.
+As a web container using the host’s network, it would mean that, unlike before, you will not be able to run multiple web containers on the same host and port, as these are now common to all containers in the host network.

 III.
 None Network